 But there’s another hero ingredient in good quality olive oil – a polyphenol called hydroxytyrosol.
-This is an extremely potent antioxidant which, among other things, protects LDL cholesterol from oxidation, thus also lowering it, according to a recent study in the Journal of Nutrition.
+This is an extremely potent Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… which, among other things, protects LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… from oxidation, thus also lowering it, according to a recent study in the Journal of Nutrition.
 It is damaged LDL cholesterol that cannot be cleared so easily from the arteries and leads to heart disease.

 So well established is the science on olive oil’s health benefits that the European Food Safety Authority (EFSA) allows any olive oil with at least 5mg of hydroxytyrosol per 20g of olive oil to claim that it protects blood lipids from oxidative stress.

 These polyphenols have been shown to improve heart function, brain function, digestive health, bone health and reduce cancer risk.